TriKro/rsb-content/part4-evaluative_market_experiment/sales-pitch-smoke-test.md

 * Use open-ended questions to discover more about the customer and what they're looking for.
 * Ask about your customer's goals and intentions first, to adapt your pitch to their circumstances.
 * An in-person sale is usually made by overcoming one or a few top objections, and each customer will have a different one.
-* "When" is a powerful question that helps establish the urgency of the problem for the customer.
+* _When_ is a powerful question that helps establish the urgency of the problem for the customer.
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies